shwetaruparel/FollowMe/README.md

 #### Hyperparameters

 Hyperparameters were found mostly via manual tuning and inspection.
 Starting with a learning rate of .0015 to reaching 0.001 that gives the ***final grade score of 43% and final IOU of 57%***.
-The number of images were around
+There are 4131 images in the training dataset.Taking into consideration that no memory issues come arounf I chose batch_size to be 100 and accordingly selected steps_per_epoch to be 50 approximated by dividing number of images by batch_size.
+I wanted to try with 4 workers to maximize the speed and it worked.
+I started with validation steps with a value of 10 and then increased to 12 to obtain less loss and better score.

+***Learning Rate was the most challenging parameter, I tried higher rates like 0.01 to 0.009 to 0.001 and best parameter to be able to give better grade score was 0.001.***

 The optimal hyperparameters: